eerimoq/moblin/README.rst

 - Sometimes the screen freezes after settings updates.
 Unknown why.

-- Receonnect, or change button text from "Stop" to "Go live".
+- Reconnect, or change button text from "Stop" to "Go live".

+- Find out why 1080p does not work.

+- Find out why H.265 does not work.

 Ideas/plan
 ==========